Covid 19 updates

 - This TES article discusses the impact of lockdown on the mental health of Reception and Year 1 pupils.

 - This is an article from The Hechinger Report which discusses the impact of social isolation on children.

-Here are some ideas, resources and links to support school communities in managing the transition back to school in light of Covid 19.
+Here are some ideas, resources and links to support school communities in managing the transition back to school.